MattechLab/monalisa/_sources/7-1_thermodyn_info.rst.txt

-What we mean here is that at each cycle, an energy amount :math:`\Delta E_{in}^{(c, c+1)}` is given to the computer, an amount :math:`\Delta E_{in}^{(c, c+1)} - \Delta W^{(c, c+1)}` is dissipated to the cooling sytem by the computation at temperature :math:`T_C`, and another amount :math:`\Delta W^{(c, c+1)}` is given as work to the phase space and then also dissipated to the cooling system as a heat amount :math:`\lvert Q_{DM}^{(c, c+1)} \rvert` at temperature :math:`T_C`.
+What we mean here is that at each cycle, an energy amount :math:`\Delta E_{in}^{(c, c+1)}` is given to the computer, an amount :math:`\Delta E_{in}^{(c, c+1)} - \Delta W^{(c, c+1)}` is dissipated to the cooling system by the computation at temperature :math:`T_C`, and another amount :math:`\Delta W^{(c, c+1)}` is given as work to the phase space and then also dissipated to the cooling system as a heat amount :math:`\lvert Q_{DM}^{(c, c+1)} \rvert` at temperature :math:`T_C`.
 It holds thus